Korea Naval Academy: Practice and Training

 The training is for plebes, whose purpose is to transition from civilian to soldier.
 It generally starts in mid-January and ends after five weeks in mid-February.
-It consists of five weeks of training one's obedience, patience, perseverance, victory, and honor.
+It consists of five weeks of training in obedience, patience, perseverance, victory, and honor.
 Plebes discipline their bodies and spirits to be midshipmen and learn basic things about the Navy through this training.